eonimae/BOF_behavioral_orchestration_framework/README.md

 ## Disclaimer

-This repository contains a **conceptual demonstration only**.
-The full orchestration implementation, evaluation scripts, and integration logic are withheld to preserve intellectual property and ensure controlled research collaboration.
+This repository provides a conceptual, public-facing BOF demonstration: the full orchestration implementation and evaluation logic used in the Zenodo whitepaper are not fully included.
+The public code implements only the `writing` skill; the `reading` skill and other experimental components referenced in the whitepaper are not part of this repository.